brettz9/dj/README.md

 1. Complete existing code!
     1. Ensure works with Node
     1. Avoid assumption of string concatenation
+1. Pull as well as automatic cycling
+1. Adapt (as with SAX) to allow DOM TreeWalker-style traversal along with XSL-style iteration
 1. JSONPath
     1. Allow JSONPath on supplied data object
     1. Reimplement as JSONPath dependency (calling it by default with `$` and `$..*`)?